 The Chinese elevator market has dominated the international elevator industry for more than 20 years.
 Large construction projects competing for the title of China’s tallest building have raced to ever greater heights.
 Currently, two-thirds of new elevator construction occurs in China.

 Slumping Chinese Elevator Market

 However, all of that may be changing.
-China’s rapid construction phase may have reached it’s peak.
+China’s rapid construction phase may have reached its peak.
 Indeed, industry experts predict that the Chinese elevator market will decline, after which it may stabilize.

 According to Bloomberg Intelligence analysts, Johnson Imode and Mustafa Okur, major elevator manufacturers will have to grapple with the slumping Chinese market.
 Consequently, elevator manufacturers in the country will need to consolidate in order to accommodate the lessened demand.
-Also, they may be looking to other markets or advancing technology to compensate for reduced revenue.
+Also, they may be looking at other markets or advancing technology to compensate for reduced revenue.